webrecorder/replayweb.page/README.md

 ReplayWeb.page provides a full web archive replay system running directly in the browser, available at: [https://replayweb.page/](https://replayweb.page)

-For full user docs, see: [https://replayweb.page/docs](https://replayweb.page/docs)
+For full user docs, see: [https://replayweb.page/docs](https://replayweb.page/docs).

+See [CHANGES.md](CHANGES.md) for changes in the latest release.

 The ReplayWeb.page App can be downloaded from the [Releases](https://replayweb.page/releases) page.